10 Reasons Why Your PC Keeps Shutting Down Randomly

 A PC’s inner components will often overheat when the computer is working too hard, such as editing a long video or playing graphic-intensive video games.
 More often than not, laptops overheat easier than desktops due to their compactness and low cooling power.
 For these reasons, you need to have a cooling pad and avoid placing your laptop on soft furniture, like a bed or sofa, at all times.

-Additionally, there are several reasons why your PC is overheating, and here are a few you should inspect
+Additionally, there are several reasons why your PC is overheating, and here are a few you should inspect:

 • Dust, dirt, hair, and debris clogging the air vent and preventing proper airflow inside the computer